 Curcuma longa (Turmeric) (syn.
 Curcuma domestica) is one of the toughest Curcuma that we grow.
 The 3' tall pleated green leaves of Curcuma longa are adorned, starting in early September, with colorful pinecone-like flowers that are nestled among the leaves.
 (Hardiness Zone 7b-11)

 Curcuma myanmarensis (Burma Pink Hidden Cone Ginger)(aka: Smithatris myanmarensis) is an amazingly hardy and floriferous hidden cone ginger.
 Curcuma myanmarensis hails from Burma (Myanmar), where it forms slowly multiplying clumps in the moist woodlands.
 In the garden, the central stalk is adorned by two light green leaves, then topped by a terminal 18" tall stalk that ends in a short pink torch.
-Curcuma myanmarensis is the longest flowering ginger that we grow, with flower stalks being produced from late spring into October (NC).
+Curcuma myanmarensis is the longest flowering ginger plant that we grow, with flower stalks being produced from late spring into October (NC).
 Curcuma myanmarensis is an easy-to-grow sister to the more difficult and less hardy Curcuma alismatifolia.
 We recommend planting at least 6" deep if your soils are prone to freezing in the winter.
 (Hardiness Zone 8-10 guessing)

 Curcuma ornata (Ornate Hidden Cone Ginger) has a tropical appearance in the border or in a color bowl.
 It's hard to beat this Asian species, which resembles Curcuma zedoaria, except that the leaf is much larger: 28" long and 8" wide.
 Each textured green leaf has the same fabulous reddish purple stripe down the center.
 In addition to the larger leaves and larger stature of the clump, Curcuma ornata has a reddish purple cast to the lower stem.
 The hidden pinecone-like flowers of light pink are attractive for nearly a month in June.
 (Hardiness Zone 7b-10 guessing)